SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/01-getting-familiar-api-business-hub/README.md

 Available values: to_BuPaIdentification, to_BuPaIndustry, to_BusinessPartnerAddress, to_BusinessPartnerBank, to_BusinessPartnerContact, to_BusinessPartnerRole, to_BusinessPartnerTax, to_BusPartAddrDepdntTaxNmbr, to_Customer, to_Supplier</i>
 </details>

 > Why is this important?
 We will be using Business Partner Address data in our integration service to know to which server we will route our request.

+🧭 Take some time to explore what's documented on the [Business](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) Partner API - Overview page](https://api.sap.com/api/API_BUSINESS_PARTNER/overview).
+You will be able to find lots of valuable information here, e.g. attributes, authentication methods, API specifications, and configuration details.
+In [exercise 08](../08-expose-integration-flow-api-management/) we will explore API specifications further.

 ## Summary